deluxebrain/flutter-skeleton/docs/guides/launch-image.md

 - Runner --> Runner --> Info.plist:
   - Launch screen interface file base name: $(X_FLAVOR_LAUNCH_SCREEN)

+For some reason you also need to delete the original launch screen image set or flutter build complains that the app uses the default launch screen:

+- ios/Runner/Assets/xcassets/LaunchImage.imageset

 ## Code changes

 No code changes required unless you want support for holding the launch image during app initialization.